A Model Categoric Equivalence for Crossed Simplicial Modules: Abstract

 \section{Abstract}

-Using coinduction and restriction functors, we construct a Dold-Kan type equivalence for crossed simplicial groups.
-We first show that the original Dold-Kan equivalence is given by an adjoint pair of coinduction and restriction functors.
-Then we show that the category of simplicial vector spaces and the category of representations of a crossed simplicial group are similarly equivalent as model categories.
+We construct a model categorical equivalence between the category of simplicial vector spaces and the category of representations of a crossed simplicial group $\Delta G$ when each $G_n$ is finite and the characteristic of the ground field is 0.